 For students who are less than fully fluent in English, we may recommend or require, as a condition for admission, attendance at an intensive English language course prior to beginning studies at Stanford Law School.
-Stanford University offers a six-week intensive English course beginning in early July.
+Stanford University offers an eight-week intensive English course typically beginning in late June.
 Please visit the Stanford’s English for Foreign Students program for more information.

 We believe that the LLM program is most valuable for students who already have significant law practice experience.
 Except under unusual circumstances, candidates must have at least two years of professional legal experience before commencing the LLM program.
 Applicants seeking a waiver of this requirement should explain in their application materials the personal or professional circumstances that they believe justify a waiver.

 Applicants who wish to reapply for admission must submit the following:

 - Updated personal statement